-Founder at BetaList Joined about 5 years ago
+Founder at BetaList Joined over 5 years ago

 Hi DN!
 Every year we compile a list of startups we expect to hear more from the coming year.
 We previously featured startups such as InVision, Pinterest, and IFTTT before they made it big.
 (We've been doing this for 8 years now.)